soumik-kanad/soumik-kanad.github.io/_posts/2025-07-08-astrology-as-a-science.md

 > And if one day it turns out that every dasha period activates a neurological response?
 Well, science will be the first to say, "We were wrong."
 >
 > Until then, the burden of proof is, and rightly remains, on astrology.

+## Final Words

+One may ask, why I chose ChatGPT over actual people.
+When I had a similar conversation with my parents, it led to people getting agitated, and instead of a proper debate, it resulted in anger and mockery.
+Secondly, for well-established subjects, I think the amount of preexisting knowledge that current LLMs have is definitely better than any non-expert human (and I didn't have access to an expert).
+This is why I could have a rational, evidence-backed, cordial debate.
+(I consider [Dr. Mike's debate with Dr. K](https://www.youtube.com/watch?v=zt6i6vVgiO4&pp=ygUOZHIuIG1pa2UgZHIuIGs%3D) as the gold standard for gracious debates.)

+One observation that I have about humans is that we keep trying to find patterns in everything.
+It has evolutionarily been a successful strategy.
+But as a negative consequence, we keep finding patterns where there aren't any.
+The irony is that we have even found a pattern of humans' erroneous pattern finding and named this concept _Superstition_.

+Based on the conversation in the previous section, I think I made a strong case to support my opinion, which I think is quite rationally and evidentially grounded.
+I would urge the reader not to just straight away believe one side, but rather use their own brains, while keeping their preconceived notion aside, and come to a conclusion on their own.

+As a person of Science, one needs to always keep an open mind when it comes to things that are neither proven nor disproven.
+But till such a proof arises, one ought to believe the side which logically makes the most sense.
+As I said, there is always a possibility that a person of Science may be wrong, but until proven wrong, things just feel mystic and unreasonable.

 ---